Fermentation

 Chun, Lauryn, and Olga Massov.
 The Kimchi Cookbook: 60 Traditional and Modern Ways to Make and Eat Kimchi, 2012.

 Kimchi, all the kimchi.
-Kimchi is magical in its own right and shouldn’t be relegated as some sort of knock off of sauerkraut.
+Kimchi is magical in its own right and shouldn’t be relegated as some sort of knock off of sauerkraut—this is a beautiful deep dive into kimchi.

 Dirar, Hamid A. The Indigenous Fermented Foods of the Sudan: A Study in African Food and Nutrition.
 S.l.: Great Britain : CAB International, 1993.